Predicting Future Conditions

 Each Condition Parameter has a separate deterioration curve for each of your Asset Groups.

-They are combined to calculate a mean deterioration curve for each Condition Parameter, which simply describes the changing value of condition over time.
+These are combined to calculate a mean deterioration curve for each Condition Parameter, which describes how the value of condition changes over time.

 Calculating a deterioration curve